history of this quote “Liberty consists in doing what one desires.” by John Stuart Mill

 The Harm Principle: Mill’s Crucial Condition

 The popular quote, “Liberty consists in doing what one desires,” suggests an absolute freedom without limits.
 This interpretation, however, is a dangerous oversimplification of Mill’s view.
 Mill did not advocate for unchecked personal freedom.
 Instead, he introduced a critical boundary known as the “harm principle.”
-This principle is the central argument of On Liberty.
-It sets a clear limit on an individual’s right to act on their desires.
+This principle is the central argument of On Liberty and sets a clear limit on an individual’s right to act on their desires.

 Navigating Individual Desires and Social Responsibility